-Figure 9 Write Extended Register Sequence Diagram
+Figure 12 Write Extended Register Sequence Diagram

-8.8.
-Read Data Bytes (REAC 03H or 4READ 13H)
+8.10.
+Read Data Bytes (READ 03H or 4READ 13H)

 The Read Data Bytes (READ) command is followed by a 3-Byte address (A23-A0), and each bit being latched-in on the rising edge of SCLK.
-Then the memory content, at that address, is shifted out on SO, and each bit being shifted out, at a Max frequency $f_R$ , on the falling edge of SCLK.
+Then the memory content, at that address, is shifted out on SO, and each bit being shifted out, at a Max frequency f_R , on the falling edge of SCLK.
 The first Byte addressed can be at any location.
-The address is automatically incremented to the next higher address after each Byte of data is shifted out.
-The whole memory can, therefore, be read with a single Read Data Bytes (READ) command.
+The address is automatically incremented to the next higher address in a single GD25B257D after each Byte of data is shifted out.
+The whole memory of single GD25B257D can, therefore, be read with a single Read Data Bytes (READ) command.
 Any Read Data Bytes (READ) command, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.

-Figure 10.
-Read Data Bytes Sequence Diagram (ADS=0)
+Figure 13 Read Data Bytes Sequence Diagram (ADS=0)

-Figure 11.
-Read Data Bytes Sequence Diagram (ADS=1)
+Figure 14 Read Data Bytes Sequence Diagram (ADS=1)

-Figure 12.
-Read Data with 4-Byte Address Sequence Diagram (ADS=0 or ADS=1)
+Figure 15 Read Data with 4-Byte Address Sequence Diagram (ADS=0 or ADS=1)

-8.9.
+8.11.
 Read Data Bytes at Higher Speed (Fast Read 0BH or 4Fast Read 0CH)

 The Read Data Bytes at Higher Speed (Fast Read) command is for quickly reading data out.
 It is followed by a 3-Byte address (A23-A0) and a dummy Byte, and each bit being latched-in on the rising edge of SCLK.
 Then the memory content, at that address, is shifted out on SO, and each bit being shifted out, at a Max frequency fc, on the falling edge of SCLK.
 The first Byte addressed can be at any location.
-The address is automatically incremented to the next higher address after each Byte of data is shifted out.
+The address is automatically incremented to the next higher address in a single GD25B257D after each Byte of data is shifted out.